QingWei-Li/vue-trend/README.md

 [Live Demo](https://jsfiddle.net/nyh18bLq/)

+## Inspired

+[unsplash/react-trend](https://github.com/unsplash/react-trend) - 📈 Simple, elegant spark lines

 ## API

 #### SVG Props

-By default, all properties not recognized by React Trend will be delegated to the SVG.
+By default, all properties not recognized by Vue Trend will be delegated to the SVG.
 The line inherits these properties if none of its own override them.

 This means that, among other properties, you can use: